127/323 (Biological Clock Prototype), 2016

 Throughout their lives, women ovulate an average of 450 times - each a potential opportunity to become pregnant.
 This sculpture chronicles the passing of biological time, representing 323 lost opportunities I have had to become a mother - the ovulations I have had from my first menstruation until the specific date of public display in the gallery space (November 4th, 2016) - and suspended above those missed chances are the 127 ovulations I have remaining until menopause begins.

 Our identities are shaped through both lived and missed experiences.
-This installation embodies my missed maternal experience: the relentless and breakneck passing of time, my deep seated feelings of loss, regret, and helplessness, and the irresolution - and inevitably changing potential - of my role as a woman.
+This installation embodies my absent maternal experience: the relentless and breakneck passing of time, my deep seated feelings of loss, regret, and helplessness, and the irresolution - and inevitably changing potential - of my role as a woman.